xmartlabs/MetalPerformanceShadersProxy/README.md

 Follow these 3 steps to run Example project: clone MetalPerformanceShadersProxy repository, open MetalPerformanceShadersProxy workspace and run the *Example* project.

-As a real example, you can check out [Bender](https://github.com/xmartlabs/Bender) library.
+As a real example, you can check out the [Bender](https://github.com/xmartlabs/Bender) library.

 ## Installation